 1. How do I know which system and material is best for my model?

-If your model will be expensive to print, we recommend printing a cheap prototype in plastic and/or scaling your model down to reduce costs.
-Professional printing services and bureaux can give the most up-to-date advice on their own systems and materials.
+If your model will be expensive to 3D print, we recommend printing a cheap prototype in plastic to test for scale etc. Scaling your model down will reduce costs.
+Professional printing services and bureaux can give advice on their own systems and materials.

 1. How much will my model cost to 3D print?